xpack/xpm-js/README.md

 [npm modules](https://docs.npmjs.com/getting-started/what-is-npm)
 in the [Node.js](https://nodejs.org/en/) JavaScript ecosystem.

-xPacks are generally Git repositories and can be published on [npmjs.com](https://npmjs.com/) or any npm compatible server.
+xPacks are usually Git repositories and can be published on [npmjs.com](https://npmjs.com/) or any npm compatible server.

 For more details, please read the [xPacks 101](https://xpack.github.io/intro/) page.